Skip to main content

 Employees may use any available Oregon sick leave when a public official has determined that the air quality or heat indexes at either the employee’s work location or home are at a level where continued exposure to such levels would jeopardize the health of the employee.

 Your employer has an obligation to maintain a workplace that is free from direct threats to worker health and safety.
 It is your employer’s responsibility to evaluate workplace hazards, including respiratory hazards.
-Oregon OSHA offers consultation services, technical expertise, and other resources to employers who may need help in light of the potential workplace hazards brought on by wildfire season.
-If you are worried or believe your concerns have not been addressed, you may file a complaint with Oregon OSHA, which will evaluate it.
+If you are worried or believe your concerns have not been addressed, you may file a complaint with Oregon OSHA.
 Complaints may be filed online or by calling the nearest field office.

-If your employer has gone out of business and doesn’t have the resources to pay your wages, you may be able to get some, or all, of what you are owed from Oregon’s Wage Security Fund.
-You can learn more here.
+If your employer has gone out of business and doesn’t have the resources to pay your wages, you may be able to get some or all of what you are owed from Oregon’s Wage Security Fund (WSF).
+Learn more about the WSF here, or file a claim from our website.
 You may also qualify for unemployment benefits.

 Air quality is a big concern for me because I have asthma – what does my employer need to do?

-Air quality may trigger health conditions like asthma that are also disabilities.
-Under Oregon disability laws, most employer do need to make reasonable accommodations for disabilies.
+Air quality may trigger health conditions like asthma, which can be disabilities.
+Under Oregon disability laws, most employers need to make reasonable accommodations for disabilities.
 Your employer should discuss what changes might be made to allow you to continue to work.
-Potential accommodations could include allowing you to work from home or an alternate location, or take a period of leave.
+Potential accommodations could include allowing you to work from home or an alternate location, or to take a period of leave.

 Evacuating or losing your home is devastating in the extreme.
-While OFLA was not designed to offer protection because of an evacuation, it may apply in two ways to this natural disaster.
+While OFLA was not specifically designed to offer protection in the event of an evacuation, Oregon’s leave laws may help in several ways.

-First, you or your family member could suffer a serious health condition as a result.
-That might include serious health conditions like asthma triggered by smoke inhalation.
-Alternatively, the current fire, smoke and air quality may endanger a pregnant employee’s health or the health of the fetus, thus, the pregnant employee may need to take OFLA pregnancy disability leave.
-Employers should carefully consider all requests for leave here, erring on the side of caution.
+Alternatively, smoke and poor air quality may endanger a pregnant employee’s health or the health of their baby and create a need for pregnancy disability leave under Paid Leave Oregon or OFLA.
+Employers should carefully consider all requests for leave here, erring on the side of caution

-Second, OFLA provides protected leave for employees to care for a child whose school or child care provider is closed on account of a public health emergency.
-The federal government has recognized Oregon wildfires as such an emergency.
+Second, OFLA provides protected leave for employees to care for a child whose school or child care provider is closed on account of a public health emergency, which can include wildfires.

-Finally, apart from OFLA, employees should know they may use any available Oregon sick leave.
+Apart from OFLA, employees should know they may use any available Oregon sick leave, which includes leave for an evacuation resulting from a natural disaster/public health emergency.

 My employer closed the shop because of an order to evacuate – is that paid time?